slavrd/go-redis-counter/webcounter/README.md

 * `http://host:port/incr` will increment the counter and then display the resulting value.
 * `http://host:port/get` will display the current value, without incrementing it.
+* `http://host:port/health` will return HTTP 200 and display OK or HTTP 500 and display "Redis server is down!" depending on weather the redis server connection status.

 ## Building the command